-A well-qualified and experienced professional who started his career as a Mathematician and then switched over to Business Management.
-With proven track record of setting up successful and profitable systems believes in empowering others and bringing out the best in them through knowledge, training and development.
+Dr Dhas is a well-qualified and experienced professional who started his career as a Mathematician and then switched over to Business Management.
+He has a proven track record of setting up successful and profitable systems believes in empowering others and bringing out the best in them through knowledge, training and development.

-Having worked in many countries has the knowledge, understanding and respect for different cultures and by practice has successfully managed across those cultures.
-Strongly believes in team work and confident of bringing the best out of people working around by leadership, motivation and good practices.
+He has worked in many countries and has gained knowledge, understanding and respect for many different cultures and by practice has successfully managed across those cultures.
+He strongly believes in team work and is confident in bringing the best out of people working through insightful leadership, motivation, and good practices.

-Holding senior positions in various organisations created opportunities to set up institutions and install robust cost effective systems enabling high productivity and right work environment.
+He has held senior positions in various organisations and has created opportunities to set up institutions and install robust cost-effective systems enabling high productivity and the right work environment.

-Always willing to take educated risks to accommodate and face challenges of the continuously changing business environment, communication technology and global integration.
+He is always willing to take educated risks to accommodate and face challenges of the continuously changing business environment, focusing on communication technology and global integration.

-Always feels proud in being a teacher.
-Taught students at both undergraduate and postgraduate levels and supervised research dissertations.
-Teaching interest areas include: Applied Mathematics, Operations Research, Optimisation Models, Research Methods and Strategic Management.
+Dr Dhas has always felt proud of being a teacher.
+He has previously taught students at both undergraduate and postgraduate levels and supervised research dissertations.
+His teaching interest areas include Applied Mathematics, Operations Research, Optimisation Models, Research Methods and Strategic Management.

 Reliability of a dynamic n-unit shared load parallel system under different failure times.
 Microelectronics and Reliability (UK), Vol. 37 pp 869-871, 1997.